 An employee made redundant in the early months of the COVID-19 pandemic was unfairly dismissed because her employer hadn’t considered furloughing her as an alternative to redundancy.

-This is a tribunal decision and so not binding on other tribunals.
-It is however a warning to employers that if they did not consider furlough then this may be an unfair dismissal – something that we warned about at the outset.
+This is a warning to employers that if they did not consider alternatives to dismissal, including furlough, then this may be an unfair dismissal – something that we warned about at the outset.
 In the early stages of the furlough scheme the cost was neutral to an employer, with one uncertainty which was whether employees could be asked to take holiday when on furlough.
 This was the only potential cost to an employer of continuing to have employees on the books.

 There will be a difference between an employer who says, ‘I considered the furlough scheme but discounted it because we knew we were no longer doing that work’ and one who said ‘I did not furlough my employee because I did not know what the future would look like with COVID.
 The former is likely to be fair; the latter, based on this decision, unfair.
 That was the whole point of the scheme, to tide employers over during the uncertainty.

 As the EAT said, the law of unfair dismissal is robust enough to deal with these unusual situations.